DisableGraphics/DisableGraphics/README.md

 - <a href=https://github.com/DisableGraphics/Scoop/> Scoop (A programming language) </a>
 - <a href=https://github.com/DisableGraphics/Korai> Korai (A manga/comic book reader) </a>
 - <a href=https://github.com/DisableGraphics/web-page-downloader> A web page downloader </a>
+- <a href=https://github.com/DisableGraphics/Filepacker> A program that packs groups of n files in folders</a>

 <!---
 DisableGraphics/DisableGraphics is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.